Mathematics Class 9 Syllabus

 1. REAL NUMBERS

 - Review of representation of natural numbers, integers, rational numbers on the number line.
-Representation of terminating / non-terminating recurring decimals, on the number line through successive magnification.
-Rational numbers as recurring/terminating decimals.
+Rational numbers as recurring / terminating decimals.
+Operations on real numbers.

 - Examples of non-recurring / non-terminating decimals.
 Existence of non-rational numbers (irrational numbers) such as √2, √3 and their representation on the number line.
 Explaining that every real number is represented by a unique point on the number line and conversely, every point on the number line represents a unique real number.